DizkoDan/cyberjunx-chirpy-test/_posts/2008-05-26-just-landed-so-glad-to-be-bac.md

 ---
 id: 430
 title: 'Just landed.
-So glad to be bac...'
+So glad to be bac'
 date: '2008-05-26T14:48:22-04:00'
 author: DizkoDan
 layout: post